haskell-text/text-display/DESIGN.md

 That is why it is best to wrap them in a newtype that can better express and enforce the domain.

-### "🚫 You should not derive Display for ByteStrings!"
+### "🚫 You should not try to display ByteStrings!"

 An arbitrary ByteStrings cannot be safely converted to text without prior knowledge of its encoding.
 As such, in order to avoid dangerously blind conversions, it is recommended to use a specialised